rupertlssmith/guida-compiler/README.md

 Guida is a functional programming language that builds upon the solid foundation of Elm, offering backward compatibility with all existing Elm 0.19.1 projects.

+# Vision

+Guida builds on the foundations of Elm, aiming to advance the future of functional programming.
+By translating Elm's compiler from Haskell to a self-hosted environment, Guida helps developers to build reliable, maintainable, and performant applications without leaving the language they love.

+**Continuity and Confidence (Version 1.x):**
+Guida starts by ensuring full backward compatibility with Elm v0.19.1, allowing developers to migrate effortlessly and explore Guida with complete confidence.

+This commitment to continuity means that this version will faithfully replicate not only the features and behaviors of Elm v0.19.1, but also any existing bugs and quirks.
+By doing so, we provide a stable and predictable environment for developers, ensuring that their existing Elm projects work exactly as expected when migrated to Guida.

+**Evolution and Innovation (Version 2.x and Beyond):**
+As Guida evolves, we will introduce new features and improvements.
+This phase will foster a unified ecosystem that adapts to the needs of its users.

+**Core Principles:**

+- **Backward Compatibility:** Respect for existing Elm projects, ensuring a frictionless migration.
+- **Accessibility:** Lowering barriers for developers by implementing Guida’s core in its own syntax.

+Our ultimate goal is to create a language that inherits the best aspects of Elm while adapting and growing to meet the needs of its users.

 # Development

 Start by installing [Node Version Manager](https://github.com/nvm-sh/nvm).